The Amazing Race 32: Broadcast

+Contestants

 This cast included former Carolina Panthers players DeAngelo Williams and Gary Barnidge, Olympic hurdlers Kellie Wells-Brinkley and LaVonne Idlette, professional volleyball player Riley McKibbin, college basketball coach Jerry Eaves, and America's Next Top Model cycle 21 runner-up Will Jardell.

 After Phil Keoghan announced to Will & James that they had won The Amazing Race, Will proposed to James, who accepted.
 Will & James were married on December 3, 2021: the three year anniversary of their Amazing Race win and their engagement.